Due to COVID-19, HCA’s lobby is closed. Learn more about your customer service options.

 If Medicare pays primary for an employee or enrolled family member, Medicare may bill an agency directly to recover costs considered payable through the employer-sponsored coverage.
 Medicare holds employers primarily responsible for resolving MSP cases.
 As stated in the initial demand packet you may not transfer this responsibility to the group health plan (GHP), its insurer, or any other entity.
 So, although the Health Care Authority, PEBB and the health plan can provide help in resolving these cases with your permission, the Medicare still ultimately holds the agency responsible.
 The initial notices must be processed quickly but they do take time to research.
 Since we began our Voluntary Data Sharing Agreement (VDSA) with Medicare we have been able to dramatically reduce the number of MSP cases and are reporting the PEBB mailing address to Medicare so we can receive correspondence directly.
 So, hopefully you will not be seeing these demands for payment from Medicare.
 Just in case you do, below is an overview of the process.

 The Centers for Medicare & Medicaid Services (CMS) Medicare Coordination of Benefits and Recovery (COB&R) and their Commercial Repayment Center (CRC) is the contractor for Medicare that issue demands for payment on MSP cases.
-If you receive a Medicare Secondary Payer Demand Packet from CMS and the COB&R, to avoid a penalty, immediately send all MSP notices (including secondary notices) along with the letter indicating the dates the employee and/or covered family members were eligible for PEBB coverage to HCA/PEBB, attention Norm Rice, PO Box 42684, Olympia, Washington 98504-2684.
-If you have questions regarding MSP notices, please call Norm at 360-725-0834 or email firstname.lastname@example.org
+If you receive a Medicare Secondary Payer Demand Packet from CMS and the COB&R, to avoid a penalty, immediately send all MSP notices (including secondary notices) along with the letter indicating the dates the employee and/or covered family members were eligible for PEBB coverage to HCA/PEBB using Fuze secure messaging.
+Timing is extremely critical on these demand packets.
+It is imperative that these do not sit on someone’s desk without action.
+For more information visit the CMS COB&R website.

 It cannot be over-emphasized the importance getting these resolved within the first 60 days if possible.
-This may mean that you need to train anyone receiving mail in your agency to recognize any of these letters sent by the CMS COB&R or the US Treasury, handle them with the highest priority, and get them to the right person in your agency to contact Norm Rice at the HCA.
-One additional note is that on the US Treasury letters or letters from one of their private collection agencies, they assign their own identification number and they do not list the name of the individual in the collection notice.
-You will need to contact Norm Rice for help with this.
+This may mean that you need to train anyone receiving mail in your agency to recognize any of these letters sent by the CMS COB&R or the US Treasury, handle them with the highest priority, and get them to the right person in your agency to contact HCA Outreach and Training for assistance.

 Note: Medicare data match requests must be completed by the employing agency.